 7 Signs That You’re Expecting Too Much From Your Kids

 We all want to set high standards for our children and help them to achieve what they’re capable of.
 But even the best parents can go too far from time to time.
 Where’s the line between encouraging good performance and pushing too hard?
-Here are some warning signs to look out for, and check out these 5 Ways to Love Your Kids the Way They Are.
+Here are some warning signs to look out for:

 1. Your child stops sharing fears and failures with you.
 If you find out that your child is hiding her not-so-stellar moments from you, rather than talking to you about them, it may be that she knows you’ll be too disappointed or angry.
 Kids need to feel like their parents are a “safe place” where they can retreat to regroup after a failure, or when dealing with a fear.